 Our Mission

-The ERA Project at Columbia Law School’s Center for Gender and Sexuality Law is a law and policy think tank established in January 2021 to develop academically rigorous research, policy papers, expert guidance, and strategic leadership on the Equal Rights Amendment (ERA) to the U.S. Constitution, and on the role of the ERA in advancing the larger cause of gender-based justice.
+The ERA Project at NYU Law's Birnbaum Women's Leadership Center is a law and policy think tank established in January 2021 at Columbia Law School to develop academically rigorous research, policy papers, expert guidance, and strategic leadership on the Equal Rights Amendment (ERA) to the U.S. Constitution, and on the role of the ERA in advancing the larger cause of gender-based justice.

 The ERA Project does not engage in lobbying, but instead develops academic, legal, and policy expertise to support efforts to expand protections for gender-based equality and justice.